project-akri/akri/docs/opcua-demo.md

 Now that you have the end to end demo running lets talk about some ways you can go beyond the demo to better understand the advantages of Akri.
 This section will cover:
 1. Adding a node to the cluster
 1. Using a Local Discovery Server to discover the Servers instead of passing the DiscoveryURLs to the OPC UA Monitoring Configuration
-1. Modifying the OPC UA Monitoring Configuration to filter out an OPC UA Server
+1. Modifying the OPC UA Configuration to filter out an OPC UA Server
 1. Creating a different broker and end application
 1. Creating a new OPC UA Configuration